Berneck, St. Gallen: Religion

 From the 2000 census, 1,627 or 49.5% are Roman Catholic, while 1,109 or 33.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 25 individuals (or about 0.76% of the population) who belong to the Orthodox Church, and there are 103 individuals (or about 3.13% of the population) who belong to another Christian church.
 There are 155 (or about 4.71% of the population) who are Islamic.
 There are 7 individuals (or about 0.21% of the population) who belong to another church (not listed on the census), 189 (or about 5.75% of the population) belong to no church, are agnostic or atheist, and 74 individuals (or about 2.25% of the population) did not answer the question.

 Sights

 There are three regions which are designated as part of the Inventory of Swiss Heritage Sites.
 The first is the urbanized village of Berneck.
 The second is the Schlosslandschaft Ober/Unterrheintal, a concentration of castles that spans Altstätten, Balgach, Berneck and Marbach.
 While the third is the shared, urbanized village of Balgach/Herrbrugg, which is shared between Au (SG), Balgach and Berneck.
+Notable historic buildings in Berneck include Rathaus Berneck, the Rosenberg Castle ruins, the Fürstenhaus, Schlössli Buchholz, and Villa Tigelberg.